Your Future, Your Super – for employers

 (Confused?
 It’s a lot to take in.
 This flow chart should help you out.)

 Yes, you still need a default fund.
-If a new employee starts on or after 1 November 2021, and neither nominates a fund nor has an existing fund, you will pay their contributions to your default fund.
+If a new employee doesn’t nominate a fund or doesn’t have an existing fund, you’ll need to pay their contributions to your default fund.

 A super fund must meet certain criteria in order to be stapled to a member.